 Shockwave therapy can also be done to facilitate trigger point and fascial release, allowing for better ease of movement and range of motion for patients.

 Addressing such injuries and muscular imbalances with shockwaves allow practitioners to assist their patients to manage or resolve their musculoskeletal pain effectively.

 Shockwave therapy is an outpatient procedure.
 The shock wave handpiece is placed on the skin after a transmitter gel is applied to help conduct the acoustic pulses.
 The acoustic pulse is transmitted directly into the injured tissue, creating a force that induces the healing process.
 The body is then stimulated to repair and heal itself.

-Shock wave therapy is an outpatient procedure.
-The shock wave handpiece is placed on the skin after a transmitter gel is applied to help conduct the acoustic pulses.
-Shock wave therapy is performed without anesthesia, as it is important that the patient gives bio-feedback during the treatment.
+Shockwave therapy is performed without anaesthesia as it is important that the patient gives bio-feedback during the treatment.
 Active patient participation makes the therapy more successful.

-Patients typically bear weight right after treatment.
-Patients are advised to reduce the level of physical activity for one to two weeks after treatment.
-Shock wave therapy can give fast, good outcomes for muscle and tendon injuries as well as chronic degenerative conditions; examples include achilles tendinitis and plantar fasciitis.
+Typically, patients can bear weight right after treatment, however, they are advised to reduce the level of physical activity for one to two weeks.
+Shock wave therapy can give fast, good outcomes for muscle and tendon injuries as well as chronic degenerative conditions; examples include Achilles tendinitis and plantar fasciitis.